OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board/README.md

 The RP2040 Advanced Breakout Board is an embedded design based on the original Pico Fighting Board (https://github.com/FeralAI/PicoFightingBoard) by FeralAI.

 The RP2040 Advanced Breakout Board is an embedded SMD design with through hole components.
-It is not recommened to assemble these yourself unless you have a setup to do SMD assembly.
+It is not recommended to assemble these yourself unless you have a setup to do SMD assembly.

 With the RP2040 Advanced Breakout Board using an embedded RP2040 chip, we are able to access all of the additional GPIO pins that are not easily accessible on the standard Raspberry Pi Pico board.
 This allows us to have many more options on the board so that people can make truly unique and custom contollers.